-You'll need to edit the weblib/Paths.pm module with the
+You'll need to edit the weblib/Paths.pm

 locations of everything on your server, and edit every script's